computational-linguistics-class/computational-linguistics-class.github.io/homework/nmt/nmt.md

 ## Part 5: Research
 In this section you will explore several topics of your choosing, and **include your findings in a research section in the final report**.
 There is no starter code in the skeleton Notebook.
 For full credit, you should implement **three** additions/comparisons to the baseline (for example, you can try two different metrics and a different tokenizer).
 If you have time, you’re welcome to do more than three!

-When you have your final model after some research, **submit to leaderboard your final translation** for the Japanese test set as in Part 3 (your file should be translations in English without BPE, one sentence per line).
+When you have your final model after some research, **submit to leaderboard your final translation** for the Japanese test set as in Part 3 (your file should be translations in English after reversing BPE, one sentence per line).
 We will evaluate your translations using BLEU, and since we all know it is not perfect, this would not constitute a lot of your grade, so you are not discouraged to research metrics.

 You should compare the results from this section with the results you get from the baseline BPE, evaluated using an automatic metric such as BLEU and a manual evaluation. **Please include comparisons for any and all extensions you make in your report.** Below, we list several ideas that you could do for your three additions/comparisons to the baseline system.